tonyduckles/octopress/source/_posts/2012-06-04-all-in-one-home-file-server-vmware-esxi-openindiana-and-zfs.markdown

 date: 2012-06-04 21:25
 comments: true
 description: "Using VMware ESXi for a home file-server along with ZFS-powered mass storage."
+keywords: "esxi openindiana, esxi openindiana zfs, all in one openindiana zfs, home all in one esxi"
 categories:
 - Storage
 - Hardware